sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 <img src="assets/filters4.png" width="700"/>

-You may want a totally different Page layout and we will cover that along with more information on Page Controls in the Dashboard Lab.
+You may want a totally different Page layout and we will cover that along with more information on Page Controls in the Dashboard QuickStart.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF FILTERING -->